Tails (Sonic the Hedgehog): In video games

 Tails also appeared either as a playable character or in a supporting role in many later Sonic titles and still often resumes his role flying other characters around, such as in Sonic Heroes, where Tails appears on Team Sonic as their flight-type character, being capable of carrying both Sonic and Knuckles the Echidna.

-Tails is seen in the background of Green Hill Zone along with Silver and Knuckles in Super Smash Bros.
-Brawl, and also appears as a trophy, he makes an appearance in the game's two sequels as well.
 He is the third character the player unlocks in Sonic Chronicles: The Dark Brotherhood, where he acts as a team medic.

 Tails appears in Sonic Unleashed, where he helps Sonic restore the shattered planet, largely by flying Sonic from continent to continent in the game.

-Tails takes a supporting role in Sonic and the Black Knight, portrayed as a local blacksmith who helps players craft goods from the items Sonic collects.

-He appears as a playable character in all of the Mario & Sonic titles, as well as in Sega Superstars Tennis, Sonic & Sega All-Stars Racing, and Transformed.
+He also takes a supporting role in Sonic and the Black Knight, portrayed as a local blacksmith who helps players craft goods from the items Sonic collects.
+Tails appears as a playable character in all of the Mario & Sonic titles, as well as in Sega Superstars Tennis, Sonic & Sega All-Stars Racing, and Transformed.
 He also appears in Sonic Colors as a non-playable character.

 Tails celebrates Sonic's birthday along with his friends by setting up a party in Sonic Generations, but when the Time Eater appears, it warps them through various time holes, sending Tails to Green Hill.
 After Sonic frees him, Tails meets his classic counterpart (Classic Tails) and concludes that they were traveling through time and space.
 They accompany both Sonics throughout the game, later discovering that Eggman and Robotnik are controlling the Time Eater.
 Both Classic and Modern Tails, along with all of Sonic's friends, help motivate the 2 Sonics to defeat the Time Eater.

 The feature to play as Tails was added to the 2011 enhanced port of Sonic CD.
 He later appeared as a co-op character in the second episode of Sonic 4.

-Tails was added as a playable character in the enhanced port of Sonic the Hedgehog released in 2013 for mobile devices.
-The port also has the option to play the "Sonic and Tails" mode as well.
+Tails was added as a playable character in the enhanced port of Sonic the Hedgehog released in 2013 for mobile devices, and also allowed players to opt for the "Sonic and Tails" mode as well.